 All applications must be sent to us using the online application form.
 You will also need to attach a budget breakdown to your application form.

 These other documents are here to help you develop your application if you decide you would like to apply:

 If you require any specialist assistance in completing your application form, please get in touch with us at firstname.lastname@example.org

 You may also find it helpful to have a look at the Q&A section below.

-Please remember that the closing date for applications is 2pm on 24th September 2019.
-If we have not received a final online application form by this time we will not be able to assess your application.
+The closing date for applications was 2pm on 24th September 2019.
+Any applications received after this time will not be accepted.

 Any questions that we are asked about the fund that aren’t easily answered through existing information will be recorded and the answers shared on our website.
 Everyone will have access to the answers to all the questions we are asked at the information sessions or by email or phone.